Natural Language Processing

 Email to Case

-NLP platforms like Re:infer understand the intent and content of inbound emails.
+NLP platforms like Re:infer, a UiPath company, understand the intent and content of inbound emails.
 This enables email-to-case capabilities, automatically migrating business processes from email channels to workflow applications.
 This helps to automate case creation, processing events, status requests, and monitors for new processes being performed outside of workflow.

 Some NLP solutions provide a fully automated triage capability where inbound requests are automatically routed to the right team or person, removing the process from agent workflows.
 Fine-grained control is usually given over rules for classification, prioritisation, data extraction, and routing.